Pinkerton (album): Artwork

-The cover artwork is derived from Kambara yoru no yuki ("Night snow at Kambara") from the Japanese ukiyo-e artist Hiroshige's 1830s series 53 Stations of the Tōkaidō.
+The cover artwork is derived from Kanbara yoru no yuki ("Night snow at Kanbara") from the Japanese ukiyo-e artist Hiroshige's 1830s series 53 Stations of the Tōkaidō.
 Lyrics from Madama Butterfly are printed on the Pinkerton CD in their original Italian: "Everywhere in the world, the roving Yankee takes his pleasure and his profit, indifferent to all risks.
 He drops anchor at random..."

 Behind the CD tray is a map with the title Isola della farfalla e penisola di cane (Italian for "Island of the Butterfly and Peninsula of Dog").
 On the map are a ship named USS Pinkerton and "Mykel and Carli Island", alluding to Weezer's fan club founders, and the names of some of Cuomo's influences, including Howard Stern, Yngwie Malmsteen, Brian Wilson, Lou Barlow, Joe Matt, Camille Paglia and Ace Frehley.

 Release and promotion

 Todd Sullivan, an A&R representative from Weezer's record label, Geffen, described Pinkerton as a "very brave record", but worried: "What sort of light does this put the band in?
 It could have been interpreted as them being a disposable pop band."
 Geffen was pleased with the record and felt that fans would not be disappointed.

 Weezer turned down a video treatment for the lead single, "El Scorcho", proposed by Spike Jonze, who had helped raise Weezer's status with his videos for "Undone – The Sweater Song" and "Buddy Holly".
 Cuomo said: "I really want the songs to come across untainted this time around… I really want to communicate my feelings directly and because I was so careful in writing that way.
 I'd hate for the video to kinda misrepresent the song, or exaggerate certain aspects."
 The "El Scorcho" video features Weezer playing in an assembly hall in Los Angeles, surrounded by light fixtures flashing in time to the music.
 The director, Mark Romanek, quit after arguments with Cuomo, leaving Cuomo to edit the video himself.
 The video debuted on MTV's 120 Minutes and received moderate airplay.

 Pinkerton debuted at number 19 on the US Billboard 200 chart, its highest position.
 It sold 47,000 copies its first week, falling far short of the sales of Weezer's first album.
 "El Scorcho" reached number 19, and "The Good Life" reached number 32.
 As Pinkerton was not meeting sales expectations, Weezer felt pressure to make another music video more to the liking of MTV.
-The video for "The Good Life", directed by Jonathan Dayton and Valerie Faris, stars Mary Lynn Rajskub as a pizza delivery girl, and uses simultaneous camera angles appearing on screen as a fractured full image.
+The video for "The Good Life", directed by Jonathan Dayton and Valerie Faris, stars Mary Lynn Rajskub as a pizza delivery girl, and uses split screen angles appearing as a fractured full image.
 Geffen rush-released the video to try to save the album, but was not successful.